Hydron Softshell Jacket

 Reviews

-Extremely abrasive rock such as gabbro and peridotite, endless scree slopes, high winds, heavy rain, hail and sleat combined with long days in the mountain carrying heavily loaded back pack, climbing and scrambling makes for a torture test for clothing....Softshells like the Hydron are perfect for marginal conditions which are so prevalent in the Cuillin where maritime climate meets massive mountains rising straight from the sea.
-Conditions can change rapidly and be very localized so you’d be forever changing in and out of hardshells as rain came and went.
-Softshells are renowned for their versatility, an ability to provide shelter from showers and light rain, windproof and warm.
+Extremely abrasive rock such as gabbro and peridotite, endless scree slopes, high winds, heavy rain, hail and sleat combined with long days in the mountain carrying heavily loaded back pack, climbing and scrambling makes for a torture test for clothing.

 One downside perhaps for summer use is the weight of 663g which is possibly on the heavy end of things.
 Given the bad weather it has seen a lot of use but had things been warmer and drier then a slightly lighter alternative may have been better.
 To be honest, the weight does reflect the tough build, robustness and design and I’d rather have that combination than an ultra light weight garment that wasn’t capable of the rigors of the Cuillin mountains.